joheli/yea13/README.md

 ![Network graph of units](pngs/units_plot.png "Network graph of units")

-From a graph of units (wards) a matrix of 'effective distances' is calculated (see function `graph2effdist`, which uses package `NetOrigin`).
+From a graph of units (wards) a matrix of 'effective distances' is calculated using package `NetOrigin` (also available on [github](https://github.com/jmanitz/NetOrigin)).
 The matrix is used to create a minimum spanning tree between units.
 Finally. the number of nodes between nodes in the minimum spanning tree represent the spatial dissimilarities:

 ![Minimum spanning tree of units](pngs/units_plot2.png "Minimum spanning tree of units")